An Exact Conjugation Identity for the Many-Body Wilson-Loop Beyond Quantization: Introduction

-Crucially, Eq.~(\ref{eq:W_conj_intro}) does not rely on pinning of $\gamma(\delta)$ to $0$ or $\pi$; we demonstrate this explicitly in gapped but unquantized regimes realized by tuning a Rice--Mele--type staggered potential together with the bond dimerization in later sections.
-Accordingly, Eq.~(\ref{eq:W_conj_intro}) should be viewed as a Wilson-loop-level constraint beyond the symmetry-quantization.
+Crucially, Eq.~(\ref{eq:W_conj_intro}) holds without quantization of $\gamma(\delta)$.
+(We demonstrate this explicitly in gapped but unquantized regimes realized by tuning a Rice--Mele--type staggered potential together with the bond dimerization in later sections.)
+Accordingly, Eq.~(\ref{eq:W_conj_intro}) should be viewed as a Wilson-loop-level constraint beyond quantization.
 Equivalently, Eq.~(\ref{eq:W_conj_intro}) fixes the even/odd parity of $\mathrm{Re}\,W(\delta)$ and $\mathrm{Im}\,W(\delta)$ under $\delta\to-\delta$, providing a direct and gauge-invariant signature of the composite symmetry.

-Our result has two immediate implications: (i) it provides a compact organizing principle for the $\delta\to-\delta$ dependence of the interacting holonomy, and (ii) it serves as a stringent diagnostic for twist-based computations.
+Our result has two immediate implications: (i) it provides a compact organizing principle for the $\delta\to-\delta$ dependence of the interacting system, and (ii) it serves as a stringent diagnostic for twist-based holonomy computations.

-While we demonstrate our construction for the dimerized case, the same microscopic logic extends to suitable permutations of the link-hopping parameters, which can reverse the bond-pattern.
+While we mainly concern the dimerized model, the same microscopic logic extends to models in which the permutations of the hopping parameters are equivalent to reversing the bond pattern.